Published:

 Defining Active and passive sensors

-First, to simply define the difference between active and passive sensing, we need to clarify the general rule that applies to the sensors of both types: passive sensors do not need an external power connection, neither do they contribute anything to provide measurements, whereas in the case of active sensors it is quite the opposite – these require a source of power to operate and act alongside some sort of transducers that will create a stimul to be detected.
+First, to simply define the difference between active and passive sensing, we need to clarify the general rule that applies to the sensors of both types: passive sensors do not need an external power connection, whereas in the case of active sensors it is quite the opposite – these require a source of power to operate.

 Both active and passive sensors are widely used in remote sensing technologies, these are also famous for surviving unusually harsh environments.
 Sensors can also be used in harsh environments and places that are inaccessible to people.